WIIA placed 37 students of 2018 batch in INDIGO Airlines, STAR AIR and MRO.

-Certification course in Aviation Hospitality & Travel Management is a 6 monthly course in Aviation, Hospitality & Travel Management that equips students with the management knowledge of Airports, Aviation and hospitality details.
-It helps students in understanding flight management.
-The course in Aviation, Hospitality & Travel Management enables the students to understand Airport Management, Airport Security, Airport Planning, Passenger Forecasting, and Safety and Security.
+The Aviation Hospitality and Travel Management Certification Course is a 6-month course that provides students with a management understanding of airports, aviation, and hospitality elements.
+It aids students in understanding flight management.
+The Aviation, Hospitality, and Travel Management course teaches students about Airport Management, Security, Airport Planning, Passenger Forecasting, and Safety and Security.
 This aviation course is developed in a way.

-It contains all those subjects that equip prospects with all the details and professionalism demanded by the aviation industry and train them for fieldwork.
+It covers all the topics that will provide prospects with all the information and professionalism required by the aviation industry and train them for fieldwork.

 Roles and Responsibility